-All residents of India can access the full contents of The Cochrane Library for free, thanks to sponsorship provided by the Indian Council of Medical Research (ICMR).
+All residents of India can access The Cochrane Library for free, thanks to sponsorship provided by the Indian Council of Medical Research (ICMR).

 All residents of New Zealand can access The Cochrane Library for free, thanks to the District Health Boards and the New Zealand Ministry of Health.